 Before you start cooking your fish in the smoker, it is important to compile the necessary ingredients and tools for the job.
 Thankfully, there aren't many things you need to gather to execute this rather simple recipe.
 In our two lists, we've included information on the ingredients you'll need, their measurements, and a separate list of the tools required to smoke your fish.
 If you decide to use wood chips as your source of fuel, we got you covered: here are 5 things you must know to use wood chips for smoking!

 Pro Tip: Most of these ingredients and tools can be reused for other dishes.
 Store additional or leftover amounts of these ingredients in sealed plastic bags to save yourself a little money when it comes time to cook another high-quality meal.
 In fact, you can reuse these same ingredients to smoke even more types of fish, such as bass or pike

-Ingredients and Measurements
+Ingredients and Measurements For Cooking Salmon

 - One cup of salt